inspec/inspec-aws/docs/resources/aws_ec2_customer_gateway.md

 # aws_ec2_customer_gateway

-Use the `aws_ec2_customer_gateway` InSpec audit resource to test properties of a single specific AWS EC2 Customer Gateway.
+Use the `aws_ec2_customer_gateway` InSpec audit resource to test properties of a specific AWS EC2 Customer Gateway.

-The AWS::EC2::CustomerGateway resource specifies a customer gateway.
+The AWS::EC2::CustomerGateway specifies a customer gateway.

 ## Syntax

 Ensure that the Customer Gateway Id exists.

-    describe aws_ec2_customer_gateway(customer_gateway_id: "CustomerGatewayId") do
+    describe aws_ec2_customer_gateway(customer_gateway_id: "CUSTOMER_GATEWAY_ID") do
       it { should exist }
     end